R-Yuvarani/hospital-appointment-system/README.md

 | Vercel: `Function timeout` | Slow MongoDB cold connect | Add `?connectTimeoutMS=30000` to your Atlas URI |
 | Sessions lost on Vercel | No persistent server between requests | Ensure `SESSION_SECRET` is set and `connect-mongo` is configured |
 | `req.session undefined` | Session middleware not loaded | Check `server.js` — `app.use(session(...))` must come before routes |

 ---

-## Learning Checkpoints

-After finishing this project, you should understand:

-- [ ] What a REST API is and how HTTP verbs (GET, POST, PUT, DELETE) map to actions
-- [ ] How Express routing and middleware work
-- [ ] How MongoDB stores JSON-like documents and how Mongoose schemas enforce structure
-- [ ] Why passwords must be hashed and never stored plain
-- [ ] How sessions keep users logged in across requests
-- [ ] How the frontend `fetch()` API communicates with the backend
-- [ ] How role-based access control works (patients vs doctors)
-- [ ] How to configure and deploy a Node.js app on Vercel with environment variables

----

-## Next Steps to Improve This Project

-1. **Email notifications** — Send booking confirmation via Nodemailer + Gmail SMTP
-2. **Admin panel** — Dedicated admin page to manage all users and appointments
-3. **Search & filter** — Filter dashboard by date range, doctor name, or status
-4. **JWT Authentication** — Replace sessions with stateless JSON Web Tokens (better for serverless)
-5. **React frontend** — Rebuild the UI with React + React Router for a SPA experience
-6. **Appointment reminders** — Scheduled cron jobs to notify patients 24h before

----